MatiasJJ/lumi-userguide/docs/development/compiling/prgenv.md

 code.
 Finally, some basic information on how to compile an [MPI][3] or [OpenMP][4] program is given.

+!!!
+Warning
+    If you are using the [LUMI software stacks](../../runjobs/lumi_env/softwarestacks.md), it's highly recommended to only use the [EasyBuild toolchains of the programming environments](../../software/installing/easybuild.md#toolchains-on-cray), i.e. `cpe*` instead of `PrgEnv-*`.

 ## Compiler Suites

 On LUMI, the different compiler suites are accessible using module collections.
 These collections load the appropriates modules to use one of the supported programming environments for LUMI.

 ### Switching compiler suites